In The Truth About Retirement Planning: Part 1 I shared tips that showed you the easiest and quickest ways to a financially worry-free retirement.

 In this article, I expand on some nuances to help guide you to a more stable path on your way to a secure retirement.t.

 Asset Allocation: Why it Matters

 I already covered why diversification is so important in your retirement investments.
-First, let’s start with a couple definitions that will be helpful to those of you who are new to the terms, asset classes and asset allocation.
+First, let’s start with a couple of definitions that will be helpful to those of you who are new to the terms, asset classes and asset allocation.

 Asset Classes are investments that share the same market characteristics; such as bonds, commodities or stocks.
-These asset classes can be further divided into smaller asset classes, such as treasury bonds, corporate bonds, small cap stocks, large cap stocks, gold and silver.
+These asset classes can be further divided into smaller asset classes, such as treasury bonds, corporate bonds, small-cap stocks, large-cap stocks, gold, and silver.